-(6) Includes debt service requirements for (i) the outstanding Power Revenue Bonds, (ii) Power Revenue Bonds expected to be issued in fiscal year 2010 at prevailing market rates (including Power Revenue Bonds to refund certain other Authority indebtedness), and (iii) Power Revenue Bonds expected to be issued in each of fiscal years 2011-2014 to fund the Authority's capital improvement program at an assumed interest rate of 6% with interest capitalized for three years.
-These figures for Principal and Interest Requirements are reduced by the interest that was capitalized through the issuance of the Series XX Bonds and the Bonds in the following amounts: approximately \$8.4 million due on July 1, 2010, \$56.5 million due during fiscal year 2011, \$55.2 million due during fiscal year 2012, and \$27.6 million due during fiscal year 2013.
+Includes debt service requirements for (i) the outstanding Power Revenue Bonds (excluding bonds expected to be refunded), (ii) Power Revenue Bonds and Power Revenue Refunding Bonds expected to be issued in fiscal year 2010 at prevailing market rates (including Power Revenue Bonds to refund certain other Authority indebtedness and provide additional funds for the Authority's capital improvement program for fiscal year 2010, and (iii) Power Revenue Bonds expected to be issued in each of fiscal years 2011-2014 to fund the Authority's capital improvement program at an assumed interest rate of 6% with interest capitalized for three years.
+These figures for Principal and Interest Requirements are reduced by the interest that was capitalized through the issuance of the Bonds in the following amounts: approximately \$8.4 million due on July 1, 2010, \$21.8 million due on each of January 1 and July 1, 2011 and 2012, and \$21.8 million due on January 1, 2013.
 See PLAN OF FINANCING and Projected Five-Year Capital Improvement and Financing Program under THE SYSTEM.
+These figures assume that the Authority will be able to issue Power Revenue Refunding Bonds in fiscal year 2010 to achieve reductions in Principal and Interest Requirements through 2014.
+If the Authority does not issue the expected Power Revenue Refunding Bonds, but issues the other Power Revenue Bonds mentioned above, the Authority's projected Principal and Interest Requirements would be expected to be approximately \$95.1 million, \$7.3 million and \$26.9 million higher in fiscal years 2010, 2011, 2013 and 2014, respectively, and \$12.2 million lower in fiscal year 2012.
+Actual Principal and Interest Requirements will vary based on the actual principal and interest on the future Power Revenue Bonds and Power Revenue Refunding Bonds issued and no assurance can be given that the assumed reductions in Principal and Interest Requirements or any other level of reductions will actually be achieved.